-There is also something very cinematic about this track; you can imagine it being used for the opening scene of a blaxploitation film circa the early 1970s; so it’s not surprising that it was featured in a scene from the Hughes Brothers’ hard-hitting urban crime drama Dead Presidents (1995), which takes place in the late ‘60s and early 70s.
+There is also something quite cinematic about this track.
+It's easy to imagine it being used for the opening scene of a blaxploitation film circa the early 1970s; so it’s not surprising that it was featured in a scene from the Hughes Brothers’ hard-hitting urban crime drama Dead Presidents (1995), which takes place in the late ‘60s and early '70s.
 The song enjoyed a resurgence in popularity due to its inclusion on the film’s soundtrack.

 “Get Up and Get Down” was written and produced by producer/songwriter Tony Hester and arranged by Johnny Allen.
-It’s a single from the Dramatics’ debut album Whatcha See Is Whatcha Get (released in 1972).
-The song peaked at #16 on the R&B charts and climbed to #78 on the Billboard Hot 100.
-However, the album’s biggest hit was the million-selling smash "In the Rain," which ruled the top spot on the R&B charts for four weeks and peaked at #5 on the Billboard Hot 100.
+It’s a single from the Dramatics’ debut album Whatcha See Is Whatcha Get (released in November 1971).
+The song peaked at #16 on Billboard's R&B singles chart and climbed to #78 on the Billboard Hot 100.
+The album’s biggest hit was the million-selling smash "In the Rain," which ruled the top spot on Billboard's R&B singles chart for four weeks and peaked at #5 on the Billboard Hot 100.
 The album's title track also performed extremely well on the charts, climbing to #3 on the R&B charts and #9 on the pop charts.
-Hester produced the LP.
-He also wrote six of the album's eight tracks on his own and cowrote the other two.
+Hester produced the collection.
+He was also the sole writer of six of the album's eight tracks and cowrote the other two.

-The lineup for the group when they released “Get Up and Get Down” was Ron Banks, Elbert Wilkins, Larry “Squirrel” Demps, William “Wee Gee” Howard and Willie Ford.
+The lineup for the group when they released “Get Up and Get Down” was Ron Banks, Elbert Wilkins, Larry “Squirrel” Demps, William “Wee Gee” Howard and Willie "Sugar Bear" Ford.

 Get Up And Get Down at Amazon